Irregular military: Irregular military in Canada before 1867

 Before 1867, military units in Canada consisted of British units of volunteers.

 During French rule, small local volunteer militia units or colonial militias were used to provide defence needs.
 During British control of various local militias, the Provincial Marine were used to support British regular forces in Canada.

 Other instances of irregulars

-Use of large irregular forces featured heavily in wars such as the American Revolution, the Irish War of Independence and Irish Civil War, the Franco-Prussian War, the Russian Civil War, the Second Boer War, Liberation war of Bangladesh, Vietnam War, the Syrian Civil War and especially the Eastern Front of World War II where hundreds of thousands of partisans fought on both sides.
+Use of large irregular forces featured heavily in wars such as the Three Kingdoms period, the American Revolution, the Irish War of Independence and Irish Civil War, the Franco-Prussian War, the Russian Civil War, the Second Boer War, Liberation war of Bangladesh, Vietnam War, the Syrian Civil War and especially the Eastern Front of World War II where hundreds of thousands of partisans fought on both sides.

 The Chinese People's Liberation Army began as a peasant guerilla force which in time transformed itself into a large regular force.
 This transformation was foreseen in the doctrine of "people's war", in which irregular forces were seen as being able to engage the enemy and to win the support of the populace but as being incapable of taking and holding ground against regular military forces.